listenToRipley/python/Examples/django_proj/README.md

 #### API

 Responsible for client requests via JSON formatting.
+This will allow access to database, courses and categories.

+The tool used for this is [Tastypie](https://django-tastypie.readthedocs.io/en/latest/), specifically version 0.14.5.

 ## Database